w3c/adapt/explainers/navigation-and-content-tools-for-agents-using-discoverable-destinations.md

 - **LLMs**: Extract, clean, structure, and interpret the content based on specific task requirements

 This division ensures that intelligent processing of unstructured web content is handled by LLMs, which can adapt to different page layouts, content types, and extraction requirements.
 Technical issues like rate limiting, authentication failures, or access restrictions are reported to the LLM, which decides how to respond (retry, use alternative destinations, request human intervention, etc.).

+### Leveraging ARIA Landmarks for Intra-page Navigation

+Discoverable Destinations solve the *inter-page* navigation problem: finding and reaching the right page.
+But users sometimes need to reach a specific *section* within a destination page.
+For example: "take me to the account management section of xyz's help page."

+For **content extraction** tasks (e.g. "what is the billing support phone number?"), ARIA landmarks are not essential.
+LLMs are capable of processing full page content and extracting the relevant information from raw HTML.
+Using the `<main>` element (or `role="main"`) to filter out navigation bars, footers, and advertisements etc. before passing content to the LLM can reduce noise and token cost, but this is a practical optimisation, not a requirement.

+For **intra-page navigation** tasks (e.g. "take me to account management help"), ARIA landmarks are genuinely valuable.
+When the user asks to be *taken to* a specific section, the agent needs a reliable DOM target to scroll or focus the browser.
+The LLM can *understand* where "Account Management" is in the HTML, but it cannot *scroll the browser* there without a concrete element to target.
+Labelled [`region`](https://www.w3.org/TR/wai-aria-1.2/#region) landmarks provide exactly this: standardised, semantic anchors that the tool can use to navigate the user's view to the right part of the page.

+This intra-page navigation works as follows:

+1. The user asks to be taken to a specific section of a destination page (e.g. "take me to account management help on xyz.com").
+2. The LLM calls `navigateToDestination` to reach the `help` page.
+3. The LLM calls `discoverLandmarks` with the destination URL to retrieve the list of available landmark labels on the page (e.g. "Getting Started", "Account Management", "Billing Support").
+4. The LLM identifies which landmark best matches the user's request and calls `navigateToLandmark` with the destination URL and that label (e.g. `"Account Management"`).
+5. The tool locates the matching labelled `region` landmark in the DOM and scrolls or focuses the browser to that element.
+6. The user sees the relevant section of the page.

+This is primarily relevant in the **browser-based (WebMCP) model**, where the tool has direct DOM access to scroll and focus the user's browser.
+In a server-side model, intra-page navigation is not applicable since there is no browser to control.

+The [`navigation`](https://www.w3.org/TR/wai-aria-1.2/#navigation) landmark can also help agents discover secondary navigation paths on a page, revealing links the agent can follow on the user's behalf.

+Content authors are encouraged to use the `<main>` element to wrap their primary destination content, and to label distinct content regions with `region` landmarks.
+This benefits both human users of assistive technologies and AI agents acting on their behalf.

 ## Real-World Applications